Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Stages of the disease

-The following main stages of the development of the disease are distinguished:
+The following main stages of disease development are distinguished:

 1. Latent period.
 It begins with the entry of toxic substances into the body and continues until symptoms appear.

 2. Stage of acute clinical manifestations.
-Appear the following signs toxic liver damage: jaundice, fever, weight loss, weakness and loss of appetite, dyspeptic disorders.
-This stage is characterized by damage to vital organs.
+Appear following signs toxic liver damage: jaundice, fever, weight loss, weakness and loss of appetite, dyspeptic disorders.
+At this stage, damage to vital organs is typical.

-3. exit stage.
-This is the interval from the most detailed clinical picture to recovery or lethal outcome.
+3. Exit stage.
+This is the interval from the most developed clinical picture to recovery or fatal outcome.

 Consequences

-Identify positive and negative consequences liver damage.
+Highlight positive and negative consequences liver damage.
 With timely diagnosis and treatment, recovery occurs.
-However, in advanced cases, the development of liver failure, liver dystrophy is possible.
+However, in advanced cases, liver failure and liver dystrophy may develop.

 Complications of toxic hepatitis

-What is dangerous pathology?
-In a severe course of the disease, the development of such disorders is characteristic:
+How dangerous is the pathology?
+In severe cases of the disease, the following disorders develop:

 • Liver failure.
-It develops against the background of the death of hepatocytes, their replacement with adipose tissue.
-The functionality of the liver is impaired and the following signs develop: edema, bleeding, jaundice, weight loss, encephalopathy (the occurrence of mental and neuromuscular disorders).
+It develops against the background of the death of hepatocytes and their replacement by adipose tissue.
+The functionality of the liver is impaired and the following symptoms develop: swelling, bleeding, jaundice, weight loss, encephalopathy (the occurrence of mental and neuromuscular disorders).

 • Cirrhosis of the liver.
 The disease is a chronic pathology that involves the death of hepatocytes and their gradual replacement by connective tissue cells.

 • Hepatic coma.
 It is a progressive pathology of the liver and central nervous system.
-The patient has confusion, convulsions, impaired reflexes.
-May lead to death.
+The patient experiences confusion, convulsions, and impaired reflexes.
+May cause death.

-Generally timely diagnosis And proper therapy helps to completely cure the disease.
+Generally timely diagnosis And correct therapy helps to completely cure the disease.
 Therefore, the prognosis is favorable.

-However acute lesion digestive organ large doses of a toxic substance, combined with the absence qualified assistance physicians can be fatal.
+However acute lesion digestive organ large doses of a toxic substance combined with the absence qualified assistance doctors can lead to death.

 Features of the disease in childhood

 Toxic hepatitis in children is diagnosed much less frequently.
-The cause of the pathology is the accidental penetration of toxic compounds into the liver of the child due to the carelessness of the parents, against the background of the use medications, in case of poisoning by plants, mushrooms.
-Characteristically severe course pathology in a child.
-With absence medical treatment death is possible.
+The cause of the pathology is the accidental penetration of toxic compounds into the child’s liver due to the carelessness of parents, due to the use medications, in case of poisoning with plants, mushrooms.
+Characteristic severe course pathologies in a child.
+With absence medical treatment Possible death.

-Children tend to develop an acute form of the disease, clinical picture identical to adult symptoms.
+Children predominantly develop an acute form of the disease, clinical picture identical to the symptoms of adults.

 Treatment of toxic hepatitis should be aimed at preventing serious disorders in the liver and the body as a whole.